igoorsimoess/igoorsimoess/README.md

-- Currently I'm a Software Developer at Kartado & ARIA
+### Currently I'm a Software Engineer focused on backend and data
-- Reach me out: igor.s.simoes@gmail.com

-##

 <div align="center">
   <a href="https://github.com/igoorsimoess">